Seeking knowledge is a journey and the Kawthar Learning Circle Youth Program is one station on your path to learn more about Allah (swt) and Islam.

 YTG 201 (Prerequisite: YTG 101)

 201 The course is a blend of lessons on Self-Development and select topics related to Akhlaq.
-This track also includes several sessions on the importance of marriage and family.
 Students will study a thematic tafsir topic from the Holy Qur'an and there will be a lesson on a contemporary issue.
 Students will have the option to select their lesson of interest as it relates to Imam Al Mahdi (as).
 There will be assessments over the course of the year as a means to support the learning process.

 YTG 301 (Prerequisite: YTG 201)